Jaewook-Lee/Jaewook-Lee/README.md

 - 👋 Hi, I’m @Jaewook-Lee.
-I'm majoring in software at Kookmin University.
-- 👀 I’m interested in ...
+- 👀 I’m interested in analysing data.
-- 🌱 I’m currently learning 'Practice in Big Data'.
+- 🌱 I’m currently learning how to analysis data with python.
 - 💞️ I’m looking to collaboration.
-- 📫 Mail : swljw@kookmin.ac.kr
+- 📫 Mail : a79403515@gmail.com

 <!---
 Jaewook-Lee/Jaewook-Lee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.